from a handpicked tutor in LIVE 1-to-1 classes

 Isosceles Triangle Examples

-Example 1: In the given triangle, find the measure of BD and area of triangle ADB.
+Example 1: In the given triangle, find the measure of BD.

 Example 2: Find the perimeter of an isosceles triangle, if the base is 24 inches and the equal sides are 36 inches each.